chemicalweaponsresearch/thermal_fogger/10-foreword.Rmd

 This book deals with police and corrections violence in frank terminology.
 Pictures of chemical weapons being deployed on individuals, including those passively resisting, are included, but no injuries, blood, gore, etc. are shown.
-Casualties, including fatalities, are discussed with discussion of an individual being killed by corrections officers.
+Casualties, including fatalities, are discussed, including an individual being killed by corrections officers.

 ### Land Acknowledgment {-}